 The interest rate for a HomeReady mortgage is usually .125% - .500% higher than the interest rate on an FHA mortgage or other conventional mortgage program.
 Additionally, borrowers with lower credit scores and higher debt-to-income ratios usually pay higher interest rates with the program.
 The HomeReady program is offered by traditional lenders such as banks, mortgage brokers, mortgage banks and credit unions so borrowers should compare proposals from multiple lenders to find the loan with the lowest interest rate and fees.

-Depending on where the property you are buying is located, you may be subject to income limits.
-It is a little bit confusing but for properties located in designated low-income census tracts there is no borrower income limit with the HomeReady Mortgage Program.
-For properties located in all other census tracts, borrowers can earn a maximum of 100% of the area median income (AMI) where the property is located.
-You can use Fannie Mae's property look-up tool to determine the AMI for any home.
-Borrower income limits reduce the number of people who can use the HomeReady program although a significant majority of borrowers remain eligible.
+To be eligible for the HomeReady Mortgage Program, you can earn a maximum of 80% of the area median income (AMI) where the property is located.
+For example, if the area median income where the property is located is $75,000, the applicants' combined monthly gross income cannot exceed $60,000 ($75,000 (AMI) * 80% (income limit) = $60,000).
+You can use Fannie Mae's property lookup tool to determine the AMI for any home.
+Borrower income limits reduce the number of people who can use the HomeReady program although a majority of borrowers remain eligible.

 The HomeReady program limits the size of loan you can obtain through the program.
-The HomeReady Program uses the conforming loan limit, which ranges from $484,350 to $726,525 in the contiguous United States for a single unit property.
-In Alaska and Hawaii the conforming loan limit is $726,525 for a single unit property.
+The HomeReady Program uses the conforming loan limit, which is $726,200 for a single unit property in the contiguous United States.
+In Alaska and Hawaii the conforming loan limit is $1,089,300 for a single unit property.
 People who live in more expensive areas of the country may find that the HomeReady loan limits reduce their housing options.
 The loan limits are less of a factor for home buyers interested in more affordable homes.